 All remittances are due by the fifteenth (15th) of the month following the month for which they are contributed.

-The Machinists Lodge 692 Health and Benefit Plan shall be administered by a Board of Trustees comprising three (3) representatives from Machinists Lodge 692 and three (3) representatives from Employer Groups.
+The Machinists Lodge 692 Health and Benefit Plan shall be administered by a Board of Trustees comprising three (3) representatives from Machinists Lodge 692.